skip to content

 Both downYesNoOffNo

-Caching is short on purpose: recent-tracks responses live three seconds, track-info for a day.
-The whole stack ships as one Railway service plus the Redis and Postgres plugins, and Drizzle migrations apply on the server’s first write — no manual migrate step on deploy.
+Caching is short on purpose: recent-tracks responses live for one second, track-info for a day.
+The whole stack ships as one Railway service plus the Redis and Postgres plugins, and Drizzle migrations apply on the server’s first write, so there’s no manual migrate step on deploy.

 Why The New Version Is Better

 The scaling problem is gone.
-Pushing Last.fm calls into each viewer’s browser turned a single shared bottleneck into a hundred independent budgets, which is the difference between an overlay that dies under an audience and one that’s happy with 200-plus concurrent viewers.
+Moving Last.fm calls into each viewer’s browser turned one shared bottleneck into a hundred independent budgets, and that’s the difference between an overlay that dies under an audience and one that’s fine with 200+ concurrent viewers.

-The editor is a real design tool now, and the migration means nobody’s old URL broke to get there.
-The runtime is lighter — one Bun process serving a static SPA and a thin API, no SSR tax on pages that were always client-only.
-And the server fails open, so an outage in Redis or Postgres degrades a feature instead of taking down the widget.
+The editor is an actual design tool now, and thanks to the migration, nobody’s old URL broke to get there.
+The runtime is lighter too, one Bun process serving a static SPA and a thin API, with no SSR tax on pages that were always client-only.
+And since the server fails open, a Redis or Postgres outage degrades a feature instead of taking the widget down.

 The Refactor Is Not Free